-Best Beginner Mountain Bike
+Best Beginner Mountain Bikes in 2022

 This makes buying your first bike a daunting task—do you go for full suspension or hardtail?
 Trail or cross country?
-How much should I spend?
+How much should you spend?

-It can be a tough decision, so we’ve compiled a convenient list of the best beginner mountain bikes to help you choose.
-Here you’ll find something to suit any budget, from low-cost entry-level bikes under $500 to good quality intermediate bikes above $1,000.
+These are all tough decisions, so we’ve compiled a convenient list of the best beginner mountain bikes to help you choose.
+Here you’ll find something to suit any budget, from low-cost entry-level bikes around $500 to good quality intermediate bikes above $1,000.

-- A suspension fork in the front
+- A suspension fork

 - Preferably an aluminum frame